Conversions of Jews to Christianity: Early Christianity

+acceptable Jewish thought and practice" to the exclusion of Christian Jews.
+"For all these reasons," Marcus writes, "the outreach of Christian Jews to their co-religionists became less and less effective over time."
+This was part of a larger historical process shaped by multiple factors resulting in an eventual split between Jewish and Christian practice.

+After Constantine

+Emperor Constantine I brought about the end of state persecution of Christians--"imperial hostility had turned into enthusiastic support"—and the position of Christians to Jews changed.
+Some laws were instituted which protected the rights of Jewish converts from disinheritance, other laws also protected from abuse of the privileges of conversion from those who converted from Judaism "only for a cancellation of debt;" which suggests that in some areas of the empire local incentives to conversion existed.
+Accounts of conversion itself are not mentioned in rabbinical sources and are not frequent in Christian sources - excepting Epiphanius of Salamis' account of the conversion of Count Joseph of Tiberias, and Sozomen's accounts of Jewish conversions in Constantinople.

 Middle Ages

+During the medieval period, conversions in Christian ruled lands were frequently conducted by force.

 Forced conversions of Jews were carried out with support of rulers during Late Antiquity and the early Middle Ages in Gaul, the Iberian Peninsula and in the Byzantine Empire.

 Royal persecutions of Jews from the late eleventh century onward generally took form of expulsions, with some exceptions, such as conversions of Jews in southern Italy of the 13th century, which were carried out by Dominican Inquisitors but instigated by King Charles II of Naples.

 Jews were forced to convert to Catholicism before and during the First Crusade by the Crusaders in Lorraine, on the Lower Rhine, in Bavaria and Bohemia, in Mainz and in Worms.